Richard Greenham: Family

+The Dictionary of National Biography states that he married the widow of Rev. Nicholas Bownde; however, Nicholas died in 1613, so this is highly unlikely.

-He married the widow of Robert Bownde, M.D., physician to the Duke of Norfolk, but had no issue; his step-daughter, Anne Bownde, was the first wife of John Dod.
+It appears that he married Nicholas’s mother, who was the widow of Robert Bownde, M.D., physician to the Duke of Norfolk.

+Greenham and his wife had no children, but his stepdaughter, Anne Bownde, was the first wife of John Dod.